hd-UQ/cd_dynamax/Goals.md

     - Notebook w/ pendulum showing at irregular time intervals cd-UKS and cd-EKS

 ## Code optimization (All Pending)

 - Build compare() for tests that just takes objects rather than arrays…can make tests even more succinct this way. e.g. compare(cd_ukf_object, d_ukf_object) will compare all identically-named attributes

 - Use the improved compare() in all tests.
-- pass *kwargs to diffeqsolve

--Pending:
+- Pending:
+    - Can CD-dynamax deal with noiseless state evolution?
+        - i.e, ODE mode
+        - i.e., What happens if Q=0
+    - SGD fit with validation option given train-validation (in add_validation branch)
     - Add new filtering functionalities to __init__
 	- Be consistent when calling filters (always use `model.filter`, don't call inference files directly from a script)
 	- build a lax_scan_debug function that behaves like lax.scan but actually just implements a for loop for easy debugging
 	- Matt needs to un-install dynamax so that he can change dynamax code and have it work
 	- add predicted_means/covs to lgssm_filter (in dynamax code)
 	- use `output_fields` in filters to control granularity of returned posterior
 	- Diffeqsolve
-    — debug feature
+		- debug feature

 ## Parameter estimation
 - Fit SGD works for continuous-discrete linear and non-linear models so we can compute MLE model parameter estimates based on different filtering algorithms
 - Pending:
 	- Check that parameter estimates are consistent between cd-l and cd-nl for linear models with no bias terms (=None).
 	- Generalize learnable function params property to deal with multiple parameters (e.g., weights and biases).
 - Parameter estimation for the linear gaussian case
     - SGD
         - TODO: Add notebook showcasing parameter estimation accuracy (port from add_validation branch)